hyperapi/core/README.md

 ## Error Handling

 HyperAPI provides built-in error type [`HyperAPIError`](src/error.ts) for standardized error handling.
 If you want to return an error from your module, you can throw an instance of `HyperAPIError` or its subclasses.
-This will automatically convert it to a proper response by the driver.

 ```typescript
 import { HyperAPIError } from '@hyperapi/core';